-The Water Conservation Division is located at 3333 Busch Road in Pleasanton and can be reached at (925) 931-5513.
+The Water Conservation Division is located at 3333 Busch Road in Pleasanton and can be reached at (925) 931-5504.
 Business hours vary by season.
-Please leave a message to get a return call.

-The Water Conservation Division provides customers with information and programs for efficient water use to help protect natural resources and reduce utility costs associated with water treatment and distribution.
+The Water Conservation Division provides customers with services and education for efficient water use to help protect this precious natural resource.

 WATER CONSERVATION PROGRAMS

 Want to find ways to reduce your water use?
 Check out the programs the City of Pleasanton offers to find ways to improve your water efficiency.
 Do your part to ensure a more sustainable water future!